Blog summary [5-minute read]

 Like the tides, data breach laws are also ever-changing.
-When it comes to privacy incidents, it’s imperative to assess the “water conditions” — current global privacy laws, harm rules, and latest regulations — in order to determine the ins and outs of data breach notification.
-Designed for privacy professionals, Radar privacy incident response software has data breach notification decision-support built-in, so that you can make the right notification decision with the least effort.
+Regarding privacy incidents, it’s imperative to assess the “water conditions” — current global privacy laws, harm rules, and latest regulations — to determine the ins and outs of data breach notification.
+Designed for privacy professionals, Radar privacy incident response software has data breach notification decision support built-in, so that you can make the right notification decision with the least effort.

 If you want a quick peek at a data breach law “tide table,” check out RadarFirst’s Breach Law Radar.
 It’s free and provides a comprehensive list of data breach laws and more:

 - Interactive maps to quickly identify notification laws pertaining to a designated U.S. state